concourse/rfcs/074-k8s-storage/proposal.md

   - What is the recommended way for a CSI controller to maintain state and know which volume is on which node(s)?
 - What is the recommended way to deploy the CSI driver? (e.g. StatefulSet, DaemonSet, etc.) _StatefulSet appears to fit our usecase best_
 - For volume streaming, should we go for the in-cluster P2P solution or stick with streaming through the Concourse web nodes?
+- Does the CSI driver need to be aware of each Concourse cluster that is using it?
+Another way of phrasing this question: can/should the CSI driver support multiple concourse installations?
+Do we need to do anything special to support this if we decide yes?

 # Answered Questions